Initiatives

 Southern California Diversity Recruiting FairDiversity Recruiting Fair

 Harvard-Westlake hosted the inaugural Southern California Diversity Recruiting Fair in February 2019 and continues to host it annually on our upper school campus.
-The primary goal of the fair is to expose independent schools to numerous job candidates from underrepresented groups at one time.
+The primary goal of the fair is to expose independent schools to numerous job candidates from underrepresented groups.
 This extremely popular fair also gives attendees the opportunity to learn about working in an independent school, build resume writing and interviewing skills, find out about open positions, and incorporate diversity, equity, and inclusion into their work.

 Visit the page >